Tuborg Logo

 What is Tuborg?

-Tuborg is a Danish beer brand and the company name that produces it.
-It was founded by a group of businessmen led by Philip Heyman, whose descendants were at the head of the company for a long time.
+Tuborg is a Danish beer brand and the company that produces it.
+It was founded by a group of businessmen led by Philip Heyman, whose descendants held the company’s helm for a long time.
 The brewery was opened in 1873 on the outskirts of Copenhagen, in Hellerup Harbor.
 It brewed its first pilsner in 1880 and then introduced several variations to the market.
-Since 1970 the brand has been part of the Carlsberg Group and exports to more than a hundred countries worldwide.
+Since 1970, the brand has been part of the Carlsberg Group and has exported to more than 100 countries worldwide.

 1995 – 2008